 Dr. Guofu Niu

 Dr. Niu has been a Full Professor at Auburn University in the department of electrical and computer engineering since 2004.
 His research and teaching activities include SiGe devices, RF CMOS, high-frequency on-chip characterization, noise, radiation effects, low temperature electronics, compact modeling and TCAD.
 He has published over 100 journal papers and over 100 conference papers, and is the co-author of the book Silicon-Germanium Heterojunction Bipolar Transistors, Artech House, 2003 (with John Cressler), and many book chapters.
-Dr. Niu serves as an Editor of IEEE Transactions on Electron Devices.
+Dr. Niu served as an Editor of IEEE Transactions on Electron Devices from 2012 to 2021.

 Dr. Thierry Poiroux, Dr. Olivier Rozeau